rgknp/AIDayLabs/lab01.4_customvision03/0_README.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-### Step 2: Add code to get and manage the training key
+### Step 2: Add code to validate and manage the training key

 Create a method `GetTrainingKey()` with two parameters of `trainingKey`
 with a data type of string, and a second parameter of args with the data type